-On March 31, 2021, as part of the \$100,000 HFP 3.0% Debenture transaction (refer to note 7 (Borrowings) to the interim consolidated financial statements for the six months ended June 30, 2022), the company entered into the HFP Redemption Derivative.
+On March 31, 2021, as part of the \$100,000 HFP 3.0% Debenture transaction (refer to note 7 (Borrowings) to the interim consolidated financial statements for the nine months ended September 30, 2022), the company entered into the HFP Redemption Derivative.
 At maturity or on redemption by Fairfax, the principal amount to be repaid will be adjusted for the amount, if any, by which the aggregate fair value of the company's investments in AGH (indirect via Joseph Holdings), Philafrica common shares, the Philafrica Facility (see discussion under the headers "Indirect equity interest in AGH", "Philafrica Foods Proprietary Ltd." and "Philafrica Facility" earlier in this note), and the PGR2 Loan (collectively, the "Reference Investments") is lower than \$102,600.

-At June 30, 2022, the fair value of the company's HFP Redemption Derivative was \$37,748 (December 31, 2021 - \$15,906).
+At September 30, 2022, the fair value of the company's HFP Redemption Derivative was \$42,903 (December 31, 2021 - \$15,906).
+The increase in fair value from December 31, 2021 was primarily due to the decrease in the fair value of the Reference Investments.